Skip to content

 What is DACA?

 Deferred Action for Childhood Arrivals (DACA) is a deferred action policy implemented by the Obama administration in June 2012.
-It is aimed at protecting qualifying young undocumented immigrants who came to the U.S. as children, temporarily shielding them from deportation and providing them work authorization with possible renewal every year (until recently, every two years).
+It is aimed at protecting qualifying young undocumented immigrants who came to the U.S. as children, temporarily shielding them from deportation and providing them work authorization with possible renewal every two years.
 DACA protections can be revoked by DHS and DACA recipients continue to lack legal status and a pathway to citizenship.

 Who are Dreamers?

-DACA recipients came to the United States from all over the world, representing almost approximately 150 different birth countries, but approximately 80% of them were born in Mexico.
-The states with the largest DACA populations are California, Texas, New York, Florida, and Illinois.
+DACA recipients came to the United States from all over the world, representing almost approximately 100 different birth countries, but approximately 80% of them were born in Mexico.
+The states with the largest DACA populations are California, Texas, Illinois, New York, and Florida.

 The average DACA recipient arrived in the United States at age 7 and has lived here for more than 20 years.
 Because DACA required children to have arrived in the U.S. five years before its 2012 implementation (June 2007), younger Dreamers are not eligible for DACA.
 As the DACA recipient population has aged, a growing number have become parents.
 Currently, DACA recipients are parents to more than 250,000 U.S. citizen children.